Jonskut/robot-programming/exercise_answers/exercise6_answers.md

 ## Task 3

+> [!IMPORTANT]
+> Check that when demoing, task3 cpp has been loaded to hello_moveit.cpp

 [tutorial](https://moveit.picknik.ai/main/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.html)
 Follow the tutorial commands to demo if this doesnt work:
 (remember to activate task3 rviz config from file -> recents)